Chicago/clear-water-app/README.md

 ## Model Settings

 This app is currently configured to predict water quality at beaches within a regional system.
 Specifically, it predicts the quality of some beaches along Chicago's Lake Michigan coastline based on the same-day bacteria observed at 5 predictor beaches.

+## Contributing

+If you are interested in contributing to this project, see our [Contribution Guide](https://github.com/Chicago/clear-water-app/blob/master/CONTRIBUTING.md).